alejandroliu/0ink.net/src/content/posts/2024/2024-08-15-serial-tips.md

 * `ls /dev/ttyS*` for on-board serial ports.
 * `ls /dev/ttyUSB*` for USB serial ports.

-You can now use the `screen` command to to establish a simple serial connection.
+You can now use the [screen][screen] command to to establish a simple serial connection.

 Type `screen <port_name> <baud_rate>` to create a connection: